2024-08-05

 Jinbo Wang (USA)

-Daocheng Yu (China-Taipei)
+Daocheng Yu (China)

 Shengjun Zhang (China)

-SC25.4: The International Altimeter Service (IAS) Planning Group
+SG 2.5.4: The International Altimeter Service (IAS) Planning Group

-Satellite altimetry has evolved to a unique and operational geodetic remote sensing measurement system with multi-missions and multi-satellite constellations generating an unprecedented climate data record since 1991, for over three decades and in the decades to come.
-Satellite altimetry has demonstrated seminal research in interdisciplinary Earth sciences, including general ocean circulation, sea-level science, global gravity field models (EGMs), bathymetry and marine geophysics, ocean tides, ice reservoir mass change, polar and coastal and oceanography, hydrology and water cycles, low altitude total electronic contents, land and ice digital surface models, near-surface soil moisture, and land surface deformation.
-Satellite altimetry is deemed to be operational, and its applications so far include meteorological and ocean circulation forecasting, vertical datum realization, ocean wind and wave forecasting, flood and water resources management, potential monitoring of land subsidence, lake seiche or meteotsunamis, cyclone and coastal storm surge, seismic-induced tsunamis, and ocean rescue services.
+Satellite altimetry has demonstrated seminal research in interdisciplinary Earth sciences, including general ocean circulation, sea-level science, sea-state, global gravity field models (EGMs), bathymetry and marine geophysics, ocean tides, ice reservoir mass change, polar and coastal and oceanography, hydrology and water cycles, low altitude total electronic contents, land and ice digital surface models, near-surface soil moisture, and land surface deformation.
 The major geodetic and geophysical contribution of satellite altimetry has been and will be the refinement of the global high-resolution gravity field and seafloor bathymetric models.

-At present and since late 1970’s, multiple national and international space, defense, oceanic, atmospheric and meteorological agencies, Universities, industries, and other organizations have collectively launched satellite radar and laser altimetry missions.
-These constellations of altimeter missions enable the generation of multi-decadal, continuous, and uniform geophysical and climate data records at unprecedented spatiotemporal resolution and accuracy.
-Innovative instrumentation advanced from pulse-limited to Delay-Doppler or SAR, to wide-Swath (SWOT mission), to multi-beam photo counting laser altimetry (ATLAS), and to the more recent exploitation of SoOP (Signals of Opportunity) satellite sources in bistatic radar enabled satellite altimetry, including L-band GNSS-Reflectometry enabled altimetry.
+At present and since late 1970’s, multiple national and international space, defense, oceanic, atmospheric and meteorological agencies, Universities, industries, and other organizations have collectively launched satellite radar and laser altimetry missions.These constellations of altimeter missions enable the generation of multi-decadal, continuous, and uniform geophysical and climate data records at unprecedented spatiotemporal resolution and accuracy.
+Innovative instrumentation advanced from pulse-limited to Delay-Doppler or SAR, to wide-swath (SWOT mission), to multi-beam photo counting laser altimetry (ATLAS), and to the more recent exploitation of SoOP (Signals of Opportunity) satellite sources in bistatic radar enabled satellite altimetry, including L-band GNSS-Reflectometry enabled altimetry.
 Current pulse-limited and SAR altimetry missions are operational, with other contemporary scientific missions poised to be operational.

-• Convene annual workshops and conducts dialogs with scientists and key technical curators of existing altimeter data product services, to assess the rationales on establishing a potential IAS would be mutually beneficial to them and to their sponsoring agencies;
+• Convene annual workshops and conducts dialogs with scientists and key technical curators of existing altimeter data product services, to assess the rationales on establishing a potential IAS would be mutually beneficial to them and to theirsponsoring agencies.

-• Pursue new potential altimetry mission data product processing and validation collaborations with, for example, Chinese satellite altimeter missions, such as HY2A historic data re-processing, and processing strategies for HY2B/2C/2D in the future; as well as potential GNSS-R altimetry data products from existing and future LEOs (CyGNSS, Triton, HydroGNSS, PRETTY, and possible commercial LEOs, including Spire constellation);
+• Pursue new potential altimetry mission data product processing and validation collaborations with, for example, Chinese satellite altimeter missions, such as HY2Ahistoric data re-processing, and processing strategies for HY2B/2C/2D in the future; as well as potential GNSS-R altimetry data products from existing and future LEOs (CyGNSS, Triton, HydroGNSS, PRETTY, and possible commercial LEOs, including Spire constellation).

 • Seek a consensus among the IAS Planning Group members on the feasibility assessment to establish the IAS during the next phase.